Call Us

 • ‘Self-medicating’ with drink because of pre-existing problems

-• Negative effects on your life at home, work or socially
+• Negative effects on home, work and social life

 Is hiding alcohol or secret drinking a sign of alcoholism?